Marketing Sales and Service Blog | Bluleadz Inbound Agency

 You Establish Yourself as an Industry Expert

 Anyone with the budget to pay for a copywriter can put forth an ad.
 But it takes a bona fide industry expert to draft long-form content.
 Even if you’re paying someone else to write it for you, you’re still in control of the finished product.
 You use your background, education, and experience to expand on each topic.
-You explain esoteric concepts, and go into detail about nuances and challenges they may be facing.
-As such, you’re letting your audience know that you’re well qualified and know what you’re talking about.
+You explain esoteric concepts and go into detail about any challenges they may be facing.
+As such, you’re letting your audience know that you’re well-qualified and know what you’re talking about.

 They’re Accessible to Everyone